jpmattern/seir-covid19/README.md

 - Hospitalized COVID-19 patients have a shorter duration of their infectious period because they are less likely to expose others.
 However, they likely will shed live virus longer, especially if immuno-compromised.
 - The model does not account for spatial or network patterns.

+## Model updates

+### 2020-07-21:
+ - Priors for model misfit parameters (`lambda_Iobs`, `lambda_Hmod`, `lambda_Hicu`, `lambda_Rmort`) can now be set by the user.
+ - Santa Cruz and default parametrization now use a tighter fit to mortality data and a looser fit to case count.
+ - Mean of the prior for rate of mortality has been changed from 1% to 0.5% based on observed mortality in Santa Cruz County.

 ## Instruction for running the model

 The core of the model is written in [Stan](https://mc-stan.org/) and a [Jupyter notebook](https://jupyter.org/) is used for reading in data, running the model and visualizing its output.
 Installation instructions are provided [here](installation_instructions.md).